-Logo design is essential to your marketing and branding efforts!
-A well-designed logo can become a mnemonic device — a symbol that will help customers remember complex information about a brand or company.
+A logo may not be brand in itself but it’s an essential element to your brand.
+A well-designed logo is a mnemonic device — a symbol that will help customers instantly remember complex information about a brand or company.
 It is a visual representation of everything your brand means.
 Consider these powerful logo design ideas and implement them yourself!

 The most powerful logos combine simplicity with meaning.
 Consider these two examples: Nike’s Swoosh and McDonald’s Golden Arches.
 You can instantly conjure up an image of these logos in your mind’s eye just by reading their names.
 They are simple, yet you can also associate a great deal of information and personal experience with each logo.